ue22-p25/backend-flask-chatapp/STEPS/07/app.py-readme.md

-## step 07: a new table for storing messages
+## a new table for storing messages

 In this very rustic app, a message is simply a text sent from one user (the author) to another one (the recipient)